-The rights of parents in the ADF or Australian Defence Force are the same as non-defence parents.
+The rights of parents in ADF, or the Australian Defence Force, are the same as those of non-defence parents.

 In this blog, we’ll cover these considerations and concessions.

-Rights of parents in the ADF and relocations decisions about work
+Rights of parents in ADF and relocations decisions about work

-Parents in the military are often deployed to different locations to work and the courts take that into account when they are helping with parenting matters involving parties from the ADF.
+Parents in the military are often deployed to different locations to work, and the courts consider that when helping with parenting matters involving parties from the ADF.

-The court considers the child’s best interest first when dealing with parenting matters but that often isn’t the only consideration.
+The court considers the child’s best interest first when dealing with the rights of parents in ADF, but that often isn’t the only consideration.

-The father appealed the decision with the argument that this arrangement would affect his relationship with the child.
+The father appealed the decision arguing that this arrangement would affect his relationship with the child.
 The mother was still allowed to relocate with the child, with the court responding that the child could still have a meaningful relationship with the father.

-Ultimately, the court will make its ruling according to the best interest of the child, taking into account who the primary carer is.
+Ultimately, the court will rule according to the child’s best interest, considering who the primary carer is.

 Rights of parents in the ADF and division of assets and superannuation